 If you often forget to take your medicine, let your doctor and pharmacist know.

-Do not take this medicine if you ever had an allergic reaction (rashes, breathlessness, swollen eyes) to Gliclazide or similar medicines such as glipizide, or sulfasalazine.
+Do not take this medicine if you ever had an allergic reaction (rashes, breathlessness, swollen eyes) to Gliclazide or similar medicines such as glipizide, or sulfa antibiotics.

 Alert your doctor if you have the following conditions:

-- complications of diabetes such as diabetic ketoacidosis (ketone bodies and sugar in your urine) and diabetic coma
+- complications of diabetes such as diabetic ketoacidosis (ketone bodies and sugar in your urine), diabetic coma or pre-coma

 - severe kidney disease